|

 better make sure you can cover the other side.

 Q. I have certain weakness in my game.
-What do I do?
+What do I

 A. Just practice on it.
 Ask your coach (me) or friends on how correct